Browse our list of internship opportunities. This page is updated frequently so please check back.

 To Apply: Please send an email containing the following items: a letter of interest (describing why you’d like an internship, previous experience with field research, dates of availability, and whether or not you have a vehicle); a resume; and contact information for three references to the following supervisors:

-- For a spring/summer/ or fall internship, contact: Renée Cormier, bio, e-mail
+- fall internship, apply by June 15th, contact: Renée Cormier, bio, e-mail

-- For a winter internship, contact: Mark Dettling, bio, e-mail
+- winter internship, apply by September 15th, contact: Mark Dettling, bio, e-mail

 Applications are accepted year-round and will be saved until the hiring period.